pulp/pulp_rpm/docs/tech-reference/types.rst

  Checksum type used to generate the rpm checksum value

 ``checksum``
  Checksum of the rpm package.
-This is not the rpm header checksum.
+This is the checksum of the package itself and not the rpm header checksum

 Metadata
 ^^^^^^^^

 ``filename``
- Filename of the rpm package.
+ Filename of the rpm package

 ``vendor``
- The organization responsible for building this rpm package.
+ The organization responsible for building this rpm package

 ``description``
- A more verbose description of the rpm package.
+ A more verbose description of the rpm package

 ``buildhost``
  The hostname of the build machine on which this package is built

 ``license``
- The license information of the vendor.
+ The license information of the vendor

 ``requires``
- Used to include required package dependencies for this rpm package.
+ Used to include required package dependencies for this rpm package

 ``provides``
  Used to include rpm provides information

 ``repodata``
  metadata xml snippets for rpm package.
 This includes primary, filelists and other xmls.
- Example format: {"primary" : <primary_xml>, "filelist" : <filelist_xml>, "other" : <other_xml> }.
+ Example format: ``{"primary" : <primary_xml>, "filelist" : <filelist_xml>, "other" : <other_xml> }``

 SRPM
 ----